 - Net Promoter Score (NPS) – measures customer loyalty

-- Goal Complete Rate (GCR) – indicates if user/customer has achieved their online goal
+- Goal Complete Rate (GCR) – indicates if the user/customer has achieved their online goal

 - Customer Effort Score (CES) – level of effort it took the user/customer to achieve their goal